This is a 12 story condo building in China lying on the ground. The roof of the building is at the bottom of the photo.

 One more thing.
-Dawson Foundation Repair only installs Bell Bottom Piers under home foundations for a reason.
+There is a reason Dawson Foundation Repair only installs Bell Bottom Piers under home foundations.
 They are poured, solid concrete piers with steel rebar.
-We do it the old fashioned way - proven, time-tested, and permanent.
+We do it the old fashioned way – proven, time-tested, and permanent.

 For easy and quick searching for a specific topic, visit our site map page which organizes all of the pages on this web site.